Queensland Camping

 Indian Head

-Continuing north up 75 Mile Beach and about 20kms from Cathedrals you reach Indian Head – the highest point on the island and the most easterly point.
+Continuing north up 75 Mile Beach and about 20 km from Cathedrals, you reach Indian Head—the highest point on the island and the most easterly point.
 From the top of the headland, you have fantastic views across the beach and ocean.

 The vehicle track around Indian Heads can be particularly soft, so take care of driving through this area.